 I quite like crappy web pages.
 This works well because I really can't be bothered investing much time into this and am not a blogger, Stalkbook/FaceBook/twitter fan.
 If you know who JeffK and BIFF! were, you'll appreciate where I'm coming from with regard to this.
 Sorry.
 Yep, and I don't like or own a mobile phone so do please get over this.
 If you want to talk to me, try email or IRC on #sgi and wait.

 Computers.
+I like to collect, restore, run and program on them.
+A lot.
+I'm apparently a "Retro Computer Collector" but am unsure if I like the term as it generalises my reasons significantly.
 Where to begin.
 If it's made by DEC, SGI, IBM, HP, NCR, Fujitsu, Amdahl, Commodore .. does not run windows, is an SBC or generally old, I'm probably interested in it.
 More on this later.

-Languages.
+Languages that I like.
 C, Assembler (many dialects..
-I'm quite a tart), C++, COBOL (seriously), Fortran, Ada, PASCAL and BASIC.
+I'm quite a tart), C++, COBOL (seriously), Fortran, Ada, Object Pascal and BASIC.

 If you're a visual person that simply must have a picture, here's an image of me modeling a tea towel taken late 2013.
 You may use this to scare small children.
 Alternatively me when I'm fluffy.